What we do

 Partnership working is key to Healthwatch philosophy, so local service user organisations suggest areas of work, and timescales for completion.
 This avoids duplication of effort.

-The Healthwatch Steering Group, volunteers, and staff will be involved with consultation and planning workshops so that analysis of data collected throughout the year as part of ongoing engagement activity is achieved.
+The Healthwatch Board, volunteers, and staff will be involved with consultation and planning workshops so that analysis of data collected throughout the year as part of ongoing engagement activity is achieved.

 Commissioners in both health and social care also assist Healthwatch in identifying any specific topic related priorities.
 We also take consideration of existing local needs assessments (for example Joint Strategic Assessment).
 An ongoing dialogue with stakeholders through forums including the Health and Wellbeing Board, Health and Care Scrutiny Committees, Clinical Commissioning Group Governing Body and voluntary sector groups and forums etc. is key to identifying ‘system’ priorities.